Smile-SA/frontend-frameworks-comparison/README.md

 The goal is to compare the loading performances of 11 different frameworks (13 if we take into account 2 different implementations for the same framework).

 To effectively compare them, I integrated the https://www.smile.eu/fr page into all those frameworks to base the comparison on a real use case (and not on a dummy blank page).
-The page itself is clearly not perfect and, as the time I am writing this, scores 75 in lighthouse.
+The page itself is clearly not perfect and, at the time I am writing this, it scores 75 in lighthouse.
-Because of the assets used...etc, the goal is not to try to achieve a 100 score, but only to compare the frameworks to each others.
+The goal is not to try to achieve a 100 score, nor to say that something is bad or good, but only to compare the frameworks to each others, with the same imperfect base scenario.

-The tests were made using Lighthouse in Chrome 114.0.5735.198 with following configuration:

-- Mode: "Navigation"
-- Device: "Desktop"

-In the result when there is two numbers separated by a <key>/</key> it means than:

-- the first one in the size transferred over network (sometimes with gzip compression which makes it smaller)
-- the second one in the size of the resource
+Also for some frameworks you will notice multiple tests:

+- to try different options for the same framework (using async components for example)
+- or to try to find the optimal way to serve the content for the comparison to be fair (using `serve` for example that use compression for CSS, JS, HTML and fonts)

 ## Structure